-I work on camera pipelines and video streaming on Linux.
-This site documents how I got here — the questions I asked, the kernel internals I had to understand, and the drivers I built to answer them.
+I build camera pipelines and video streaming systems on Linux.
+This site documents my return to the kernel — the questions I'm asking, the internals I'm rebuilding, and the drivers I'm writing to answer them.

 I wanted to understand what actually happens when a camera frame moves through a Linux system.
 That question led me to the kernel.
 So I started building drivers — one concept at a time — each one adding a layer of understanding to the last.